-- High-Voltage Fuse In the event of a high-current short circuit, the high-voltage fuse will open, disabling the high-voltage system. - High-Voltage Interlock Circuit Whenever a high-voltage connector is disconnected, the high-voltage interlock circuit opens and disables the high-voltage system. - Ignition Key in OFF Position Any time the ignition lock cylinder is in the OFF position, the high-voltage system is disabled. - High-Voltage Service Disconnect Whenever the high-voltage service disconnect (located behind the rear seat) is removed, the high-voltage system is disabled.
-For additional information, refer to Page 9 in this manual. - Thermal Sensors In the event the ignition key is left in the ON position and the high-voltage battery temperature exceeds 60°C (140°F), thermal sensors located near the high-voltage battery will automatically disable the high-voltage battery.
+- High-Voltage Fuse In the event of a high-voltage short circuit, the high-voltage fuse will open, disabling the high-voltage system. - High-Voltage Interlock Circuit Whenever a high-voltage connector is disconnected, the high-voltage interlock circuit opens and disables the high-voltage system. - Ignition Key in the OFF Position Any time the ignition lock cylinder is in the OFF position, the high-voltage system is disabled. - High-Voltage Service Disconnect Whenever the high-voltage service disconnect (located behind the rear seat) is removed, the high-voltage system is disabled.
+For additional information, refer to Page 8 in this manual. - Thermal Sensors In the event that the ignition key is left in the ON position, this may cause the high-voltage battery temperature to exceeds 60°C (140°F); if this temperature is reached, the thermal sensors located near the high-voltage battery will automatically disable the high-voltage battery.